Article Revised August 19th, 2022

 While still subtractive metalworking processes, the goal of both isn’t to remove large amounts of material.
 Instead, the idea is to remove just enough to create a smoother surface, the definition of which depends on the item being finished.
 This doesn’t usually mean a smooth surface as defined by laymen — it has more to do with surface uniformity.
-The condition of the metal when it begins to undergo polishing is what determines what kind of abrasive will be necessary in order to create the desired surface.
-A metal surface that has just been polished with a coarser abrasive may not look polished at all to the average eye, as these initial rounds of polishing often leave multiple shallow scratches and marks in the metal.
-However, as the process continues, finer and finer abrasives are utilized until any marks are unable to be viewed without the use of a magnifying instrument.
+The condition of the metal when it begins to undergo polishing determines what kind of abrasive will be necessary to create the desired surface.
+A metal surface that has only been polished with a coarser abrasive may not look polished at all to the average eye, as these initial rounds of polishing often leave multiple shallow scratches and marks on the metal.
+However, as the process continues, finer abrasives are utilized until any marks are invisible without a magnifying instrument.

 What are the different types of metal polishing finishes?

 In general, most metal finishing processes begin with a rougher (graining) grit to remove larger imperfections such as deep scratches.
 If a polished finish isn’t desired, the process can stop once a uniform (but still quite rough) surface has been achieved.
 This is referred to as a #3-grain finish, and it is the result of using a grit between 60 and 120.
 However, polishing finishes become necessary if the goal is a smoother surface than a #3.
 Polishing finishes include:

 - #4 Architectural Finish (sometimes referred to as a Brushed, Directional, or Satin Finish): Polishing grit lines are uniform and directional in appearance and produced on metal by using a 120-180 grit belt or wheel.